 From the bridge, follow Auriol Creek upstream as it veers away from the main trail and leads west towards the alpine.
-There are multiple braided trails and open gravel bar areas along the creek which will allow you to avoid the majority of the bushwacking.
+There are multiple braided trails and open gravel bar areas along the creek, which will allow you to avoid the majority of the bushwacking.
 Keep in mind you'll likely have to jump or hop across the creek several times to keep out of the tangle of brush.
 The aim is to head towards the right side of the tongue of the moraine.
 When you get close to the moraine you have two options either to continue following the creek up through a gully along the right side of the moraine, or to gain higher ground and get up on top of the moraine.
 The moraine edges can be quite tall and steep with loose rocks, so feel free to continue up the creek until you find an easy spot to climb up.
 Note at this elevation the creek can often end up going under ground or snow, appearing periodically on the surface.

 Now, if you've climbed up onto the moraine, follow along it's right side (above the creek) until you reach the back of the mountain cirque or bowl.
 If you chose to follow the creek, just continue following it and it will also end towards the back, right side of the bowl.
 At this point there should be a relatively steep snow or talus slope leading up to a low saddle towards the west.
 The climb up the snow or talus slope is approximately 350 m elevation gain, where it then levels out slightly onto a large open alpine plateau between two mountains.
 The true saddle between the two mountains is another 760 m away to the southwest, however you will have to hike up onto another small moraine and follow along it's ridge to the saddle.
 There is a stunning blue glacial lake that you'll pass by on the left.

 Leaving the saddle, drop down the scree slope to the glacier below (200 m elevation).
 Much of the glacier is covered in gravel with glacial melt channels flowing on top of the ice.
 The glacier is uncrevassed aside from a small ice fall midway down on the left.
 This ice fall provides a unique opportunity to play around and climb some grade 1 ice if you happen to have crampons and ice tools.
-Or just enjoy the ice fall by taking some photos.

 The circuit route continues down the glacier, following along the right side of the creek.
 Keep following along the right side of the creek northwest and north in the direction of Haines Junction.
 The creek at one point will dissapear under the ice and gravel only to re-emerge a few hundred meters downstream.
 Keep following the creek, staying safely on the rocky talus benches above, contouring along the side of a large mountain.
 Do not go too low as you will need to stay somewhat high to gain the alpine plateau which eventually leaves the creek and the rocky, glacial outwash valley, and instead circles northeast and east around the large mountain.
 On the alpine plateau the rock and ice of the glacier are now replaced with green slopes blanketed in wildflowers.